joaquimatheus/landpage_joaquimatheus/README.md

 $ yarn install
 ```

-Now you need to install a Postgres database because this app uses Postgres to
+Now you need to install a Postgres database because this App uses Postgres to
 save the form values.

 You can install Postgres using the official website of Postgres or using the